 No-go on the plane

 Prohibited items include all weapons, objects with sharp edges, explosive substances and liquids over 100ml.
-Check out the the tool here for what else isn’t allowed.
+Check out the the tool here for what isn’t allowed.